Xi Jinping told the CCP National Congress last year that he intended to increase the party’s grip over religion and oppose “erroneous” ideologies.

-Last October one of the most significant events in recent Chinese history took place: the 19th National Congress of the Chinese Communist Party.
-While Tibet was locked down under China’s tightened security measures, in Beijing President Xi Jinping was taking centre stage.
+Last October, one of the most significant events in recent Chinese history took place: the 19th National Congress of the Chinese Communist Party.
+While Tibet was locked down under China’s tightened security measures, President Xi Jinping was taking centre stage in Beijing.
 There he became the most powerful Chinese leader since Mao Zedong, according to some experts, by having his political ideology added to China's constitution, as well as an amendment aboloshing term limits, which effectively gives him the ability to be leader for life.

 During the Congress, Xi delivered his vision for the future of China in a marathon three-hour speech.
 Among its many themes, the speech outlined how the Chinese Communist Party (CCP) would guide everything from China’s economy to its culture and morality.
 He said that Chinese culture had to be revitalised, rejecting “erroneous” ideologies and promoting religion that is “Chinese in orientation”.